← Blog

 This is the missing piece in most habit apps: something worth protecting beyond a number.

-The double loop: streaks + charity
+The second loop: streaks + purpose

 This creates two reasons to show up:

-- The pond.
+1. The pond.
 The creatures.
 The visual satisfaction of a full waterfall.

 Starting is the hard part